A few days alone on an island. This was a dream I have had since, when as a boy, I read the story of Robinson Crusoe.

 The Australian tropical bush was here behind me.
 The bent coconut palms edged the golden sand along the beach and the clean turquoise sea extended out to the edge of the offshore reef where it met a cloudless sky.

 Yes!
-I was alone, but in reality this was far from the truth.
-God’s gift to me of His creation was noticeably all around me.
+I was alone, but in reality, this was far from the truth.

 Birds glided overhead squawking among themselves, possibly discussing whether this invader of their territory was friend or foe.